Preorientations of the derived motivic multiplicative group: Introduction

 The above description of $tmf$ (corresponding to height 2 and the second chromatic layer) has an analog in height 1 which is much easier to state and to prove, and is also due to Lurie \cite[section 3]{Lu}.
 Namely, real topological $K$-theory $KO$ classifies oriented derived multiplicative groups.
 The key step for proving this is to show that the suspension spectrum of ${\bf CP}^{\infty}$ classifies preorientations of the derived multiplicative group.
 Here the derived multiplicative group is by definition ${\bf G}_m:=Spec(\Sigma^{\infty}{\bf Z}_+)$, the name being justified by classical algebraic geometry over a base field $k$, where the multiplicative group is $Spec(k[{\bf Z}])$.
 As usual, the object $Rmap_{AbMon(\Sp)}(\Sigma^{\infty} \Z_+, -))$ it represents via the derived version of the Yoneda embedding will still be called the multiplicative group.
 (In the present preprint, all arguments take place in the {\it affine} derived setting, so there is no need to write $Spec$ and to reverse the order of the arrows everywhere.)
 We will provide a proof of this result in the language of model categories and symmetric spectra.
-It reads as follows in general, the special case $N={\bf CP}^{\infty}$ being the one discussed above: \begin{theorem} (Lurie) For any abelian monoid $A$ in symmetric spectra $\Sp$ (based on simplicial sets) and any simplicial abelian group $N$, we have a natural isomorphism of abelian groups
+For this we tacitly assume ${\bf CP}^{\infty}$ (compare \cite{Lu}) that the topological monoid ${\bf CP}^{\infty}$ has been replaced by a homotopy equivalent model that is actually a topological resp. simplicial group.
+Then the result reads as follows in general, the special case $N={\bf CP}^{\infty}$ being the one discussed above: \begin{theorem} (Lurie) For any abelian monoid $A$ in symmetric spectra $\Sp$ (based on simplicial sets) and any simplicial abelian group $N$, we have a natural isomorphism of abelian groups

 \end{theorem}

 Here $Ho(-)$ denotes the homotopy category, $Rmap$ means the derived mapping space and the weak equivalences between abelian monoids are always the underlying ones, forgetting the abelian monoid structure.
 The model structures involved in this statement are discussed in detail in section 3.
 Beware that in general the category of abelian monoids in a homotopy category of a monoidal model category is different from the homotopy category of abelian monoids in the monoidal model category, the monoidal model category $(\S Sets, \times)$ and the abelian monoid $QS^0$ in $Ho(\S Sets)$ being the most prominent example.